denoland/docs/runtime/reference/ts_config_migration.md

 ## Configuring TypeScript in Deno

-While TypeScript offers many configuration options, which can be daunting if you're just starting out with TS.
-Deno aims to simplify using TypeScript, instead of drowning you in countless settings, Deno configures TypeScript to **just work** out of the box.
+TypeScript offers many configuration options, which can be daunting if you're just starting out with TS.
+Deno aims to simplify using TypeScript, instead of drowning you in countless settings.
+Deno configures TypeScript to **just work** out of the box.
 No extra configuration headaches required!

-If you do want to configure your setup, Deno does support using a `deno.json` file.
+However, if you do want to change the TypeScript compiler options, Deno allows you to do so in your `deno.json` file.
 Provide a path on the command line, or use the default.
 For example:

 ```console
 deno run --config ./deno.json main.ts